fommil/hsinspect/README.md

 ## Installation

-### Plugin

-The compiler plugin must be installed for every project you plan to inspect:
+The compiler plugin and command line tool must be installed for every project you plan to inspect.

-1. add a dependency on `ghcflags`
-2. add `-fplugin GhcFlags.Plugin` to `ghc-options`

 This can be hidden behind a flag (e.g. for libraries that don't wish to publish a dependency):